anveshmuppeda/kubectl-helper/fields/readme.md

 19. **volumeMounts** : This is a list that defines the volume mounts for the container.
 Each item in the list represents a separate volume mount.

 <a name="emptyDir"></a>
-41. **emptyDir:** *This field specifies an `emptyDir` volume type.
+41. **emptyDir:** This field specifies an `emptyDir` volume type.
 An emptyDir volume is initially empty and is created when a Pod is assigned to a node.
-It can be used for temporary storage that is shared among containers in the same Pod.*
+It can be used for temporary storage that is shared among containers in the same Pod.

+<a name="volemeMountsName"></a>
+21. **name:** The name of the volume, which should match the name of a volume defined in the `volumes` section of the same pod specification.